Rizvanas/Sourcery-redemption-project/README.md

 # sourcery-academy-project
-Unfinished reconstruction of a team project received at the "Sourcery for developers" academy.
+Unfinished reconstruction of a project our team was tasked with completing in the "Sourcery For Developers" academy.